thanlong/VMOSPro_RootXposed_Terminal/README.md

 ```

-Extract template file.

-Place your files that you want to replace in `/system` in `system` folder.
+3. Place your files that you want to replace in `/system` in `system` folder.

-`config.sh` (must have) is a script which is executed before `/system` is being writed.
+4. `config.sh` (must have) is a script which is executed before `/system` is being writed.

 Configure variables in `config.sh`: